Click Here For Decking

 What Is The Best Material For Building Your Deck?

 Decking materials that are made of natural wood have three categories.
 These are the pressure treated timber, redwood and cedar, as well as the tropical hardwoods.
-You will see several kinds of wood decking products at your local lumberyard, however, their availability will depend on the area where you live.
+You will see several kinds of wood decking products at your local wood supplier, however, their availability will depend on the area where you live.

 Pressure treated lumber – the common green hued wood has been one of the most highly sought after material for decking and other outdoor projects.
 It has been this way for several decades and up until today.
 According to studies, 75% of the new decks installed are made of pressure treated wood.
 The joints, beams, posts of nearly every deck is made of pressure treated wood.
 This option is not just widely available but it is also quite affordable.
-It is mostly manufactured from southern yellow pine and treated using chemical solutions to prevent decay and resist bugs and fungus.
+It is mostly manufactured from southern yellow pine and treated using chemical solutions to prevent decay and resist bugs, mold, and fungus.

 Redwood and Cedar – These softwood species are famous for their natural and crimson hued beauty.
 Furthermore, they possess special properties that make them less susceptible to rotting, decay, and pest infestation, which means they don’t need to be coated with various kinds of chemicals.
 They are lightweight and easy to work with.
 They are stable as well as resistant to splitting and warping.
 Both of these materials are available in a range of different grades from the clearest to the knottiest.